 Experiencing the culture

 No matter which country you choose, experiencing the culture is bound to be a unique opportunity.
-We always strive to give you an experience that integrates what Compassion does in-country during your stay, while also letting you experience the culture found within the city and rural areas.
+We always strive to give you an experience that integrates what Compassion does in-country, while also letting you experience the culture found within the city and rural areas.

-In addition to the general culture of the area, you may also have the opportunity to travel to a landmark location — whether that may be a trip to the Taj Mahal or viewing wild animals at the Maasai Mara Game Park — each trip offers a special opportunity to fully engage with the culture.
+In addition to the general culture of the area, you may also have the opportunity to travel to a landmark location.
+Whether it’s a trip to a majestic volcano or viewing wild animals at a safari park, each trip offers a special opportunity to fully engage with the culture.

-There is nothing quite as exciting as tasting new tastes (foods)!
-During your visits at local student centres, you will have homemade typical foods from the area.
-These meals are very similar to the meals that the children who attend the student centres receive.
-This will give you a great chance to feel, experience and taste what your child experiences at our student centre.
+There is nothing quite as exciting as tasting new tastes!
+During your visits at local churches and Compassion centres, you will have typical homemade foods from the area.
+These meals are very similar to the meals that the children who attend the Compassion centres receive.
+This will give you a great chance to feel, experience and taste what your child experiences at their Compassion centre.

-While Exposure Trips are not “mission trips,” some trips may include a light service element, such as painting a classroom, serving the children a meal, or a group activity (such as vacation Bible school) for the children to enjoy.
-We hope we are each a blessing in a special way to the students and community, but it regularly turns out that we are actually the ones who are blessed the most!
+While Exposure Trips are not “mission trips,” some trips may include a light service element, such as painting a classroom, serving the children a meal or running a group activity (such as Vacation Bible School) for the children to enjoy.
+We hope we are each a blessing in a special way to the children and community, but it regularly turns out that we are actually the ones who are blessed the most!

 Child protection policy

 Concern for the well-being of children is the cornerstone of our ministry.
-It is important to read our full Trips and Visits Child Protection Policy if you are considering traveling with us, as it guides interactions between sponsors and children occurring in-country.
+It is important to read our full Trips and Visits Child Protection Policy if you are considering travelling with us, as it guides interactions between sponsors and children.
 This policy is intended to protect the children in our program from abuse, as well as our visitors from any wrongful allegations.

 Please note that we require a background check for everyone of legal age in your province (18 or 19) and older who interacts with any beneficiary of our program.